Animal welfare for youth: Part 3 – Introducing the Three Circles Model to youth

 Why use the Three Circles Model?

 The Three Circles Model is the next building block to help youth understand animal welfare.
-It addresses both the object science and human values used in evaluating welfare.
+It addresses both the objective science and subjective human values used in evaluating welfare.
 Introduced by David Fraser, Dan Weary, Ed Pajor and Barry Milligan (1997) in a paper titled, “A scientific conception of animal welfare that reflects ethical concerns” the Three Circles model addresses three concepts to evaluate animal welfare.
 Much like the Five Freedoms, youth will already know, understand and practice the Three Circles concepts more than they realize.
 The concepts presented in this model take the Five Freedoms to deeper level, showing how they can both overlap and diverge at the same time.

-Visualizng the Three Circles Model
+Visualizing the Three Circles Model

 Understanding opinions better